 RC_RC_LP_201.1 Introduction to Fair Lending

 Introduction to Fair Lending begins with a look at the circumstances that necessitated fair lending legislation.
 The course then briefly describes the laws that work to prevent discrimination in lending, including the Fair Housing Act, the Equal Credit Opportunity Act, the Home Mortgage Disclosure Act, the Community Reinvestment Act, and the Fair Housing Amendments Act.
 From there, the course identifies the principles of quality of assistance that will improve a customer's perception of his or her treatment by all roles in mortgage production.
-Finally, the course examines the three categories of discrimination addressed within fair lending regulations: overt discrimination, disparate treatment, and disparate impact.
+Finally, the course examines the three methods of proof of lending discrimination recognized by the course: evidence of overt discrimination, evidence of disparate treatment, and evidence of disparate impact.

 This is a single-family/residential course.